Vyral/base-template/_posts/2020-02-03-market-recap-for-2019-and-preview-for-2020.md

 {% include pullquote.html %}

-**The other important data point we track is the inventory.** We’ve seen it remain stable, but our level of inventory still technically has us in a seller’s market, but as we slow down a bit, things have become a bit better for buyers, especially with the low interest rates we’ve had for the last few years.
+**The other important data point we track is the inventory.** We’ve seen it remain stable, but our level of inventory still technically has us in a seller’s market.
+As we slow down a bit, things have become a bit better for buyers, especially with the low interest rates we’ve had for the last few years.

 Overall, 2019 ended as a strong, stable market.
-As we look forward to 2020, the data indicates that we should see a little bit more of the same. **The market won’t be too strong in either direction and should remain pretty balanced.** There’s no reason to hold back if the time is right for you to buy or sell a home.
+As we look forward to 2020, the data indicates that we should see more of the same. **The market won’t be too strong in either direction and should remain pretty balanced.** There’s no reason to hold back if the time is right for you to buy or sell a home.

 If you have any other questions for us, feel free to give us a call or send us an email.
 I look forward to hearing from you soon.